HAYAH

 Al Mal Capital REIT

-REITs are required to distribute a large portion of rental income, which is why yields tend to be higher than traditional savings accounts.
-However, unit prices can fluctuate with market conditions.
+REITs must distribute a large portion of rental income, which is why yields tend to exceed savings accounts.
+Unit prices can fluctuate with market conditions.

-• Dubai Financial Market index performance in recent years has shown mid- to high-single-digit annual movement, with stronger performance during oil price upcycles.
+• DFM index performance shows mid- to high-single-digit annual movement, with stronger performance during oil price upcycles

-• Abu Dhabi Securities Exchange has historically been more defensive, with heavy exposure to banking and energy stocks.
+• ADX has historically been more defensive, with heavy exposure to banking and energy stocks

-• Long-term diversified equity portfolios (local + global ETFs) typically target 8–12% annual average returns over extended periods, though yearly performance varies significantly.
+• Long-term diversified portfolios (local + global ETFs) typically target 8-12% annual average returns, though yearly performance varies significantly

-• Gold prices in early 2026 are trading near multi-year highs after strong global demand and geopolitical uncertainty.
+• Prices in early 2026 trade near multi-year highs after strong global demand and geopolitical uncertainty

-• Typical long-term annualized return: ~5–8% over extended cycles
+• Typical long-term annualized return: approximately 5-8% over extended cycles

-• Gold does not generate income, so its total return depends entirely on price appreciation.
+• Gold does not generate income; total return depends on price appreciation

-Returns matter.
-But net returns — after fees, spreads, and penalties — matter more.
+Returns matter, but net returns after fees, spreads, and penalties matter more.
+Here is what to watch in 2026.

 • Early withdrawal penalties (loss of partial or full interest)